All about Amateur Television - ATV. Ham Radio with Vision

 Retired owner of P.C.
 Electronics, The Leader in Amateur Television Equipment for 50 years - history

-Sorry, but we do not have any of the older P. C. Electronics 70cm transmitter crystals, but we do have some misc. ones as listed below.
+Sorry, but we do not have any of the older P. C. Electronics 70cm transmitter crystals, but we do have some misc. ones as listed at the bottom of this web page.

-All P. C. Electronics 70cm ATV transmitters use plug in crystals that take the HC-50U holder, series resonant 5th overtone and are output divided by 4.
+All P. C. Electronics 70cm ATV transmitters use plug in crystals that take the HC-49U or HC-50U holder, series resonant, 5th overtone, 50 ppm, Fxtal=Fout÷4.

 439.25 MHz = 109.8125 MHz crystal